TBTI @ MARE ‘People and the Sea IX’ Conference

 TBTI Day @ MARE ‘People and the Sea IX’ Conference

 If you are planning to be at the MARE Conference, come a day earlier and get an update on TBTI activities.
-Participate in the discussion about the ‘Transdisciplinarity in Fisheries’ training program, give feedback about the SSF Governability Index, and help plan the next phase of TBTI.
-The event is free and open to everyone interested in SSF (i.e. you don’t have to be TBTI members to participate), but registration is required.
-Send us an email (email@example.com) to reserve your seat.
+Participate in the discussion about the ‘Transdisciplinarity in Fisheries’ training program, give feedback about the SSF Governability Index, be up-to-date about the SSF Guidelines and other research clusters, and help plan the next phase of TBTI.
+The event is free and open to anyone interested in SSF (i.e. you don’t have to be TBTI members to participate), but registration is required and space is limited.
+Send us an email (firstname.lastname@example.org) to reserve your seat.

 3) July 5-7, 2017